Stop using police, NADRA, KE and other institutions against people of Karachi, Engr. Naeem

 Criticizing the policies of federal and provincial governments, he said that the rulers have been sowing the seeds of unrest among masses.

+He warned NADRA that JI would besiege their offices as well as governmental offices, including the Sindh governor house, if the affected cards are not unblocked.

-JI, district west chief Abdul Razzak Khan, deputy chief Fazal Aahad and others also addressed the rally.
+JI, district west chief Abdul Razzak Khan, deputy chief Fazal Aahad and others also addressed the rally.—APP

+Stop using police, NADRA, KE and other institutions against people of Karachi, Engr.
+Naeem